 The Cause

 Nature keeps us alive.
 It filters our water, stabilises our climate, and sustains the food we eat.
 Yet under European law, it has no rights, it cannot be represented, and it cannot defend itself.
 Rights for Nature is the legal idea that changes that.
+We are officially registered with the european commission.

 Companies have legal rights.
 Rivers do not.
 That is not a law of nature, it is a choice.
 And choices can be changed.